alexpress/alexpress/README.md

     next()
 ```

-Since path defaults to “/”, middleware mounted without a path will be executed for every request to the app.
+Middleware mounted without a path will be executed for every request to the app.

 ```coffeescript
 # this will be executed for every request